Why Do I Get Nauseous After Anesthesia?

 How It’s Treated

-• Anti-nausea medications (zofran, etc.)
+• Anti-nausea medications (zofran, a low-dose steroid, etc.)

-• IV fluids
+• IV fluids, drinking plenty of fluids at home

-• Minimizing opioid use
+• Minimizing opioid use and taking medicines like tylenol instead

 When to Call Your Doctor